 The UK is currently experiencing a public health emergency as a result of the coronavirus (COVID-19) pandemic.
 It is therefore critical that organisations take a range of measures to keep everyone safe.
 Our Public Protection team are recieving a lot of questions with regards to businesses and COVID-19, here are the answers to some common queries.

 The easing of social and economic lockdown measures following the COVID-19 outbreak is being supported by NHS Test and Trace.
-Businesses have been asked to assist this service by keeping a temporary record of customers and visitors for 21 days, in a way that is manageable for the organisation, and assist NHS Test and Trace with requests for that data if needed.
+Businesses have a requirement to assist this service by keeping a temporary record of customers and visitors for 21 days, in a way that is manageable for the organisation, and assist NHS Test and Trace with requests for that data if needed.
 This could help contain clusters or outbreaks.

 There is a higher risk of transmitting COVID-19 in premises where customers and visitors spend a longer time in one place and potentially come into close contact with other people outside of their household.
 To manage this risk, establishments in the following sectors, whether indoor or outdoor venues or mobile settings, should collect details and maintain records of staff, customers and visitors: